MystenLabs/sui/bridge/runbook/validator_runbook.md

 The required metadata includes two things:
 * `BridgeAuthorityKey`, a ECDSA key to sign messages.
 Since this is a hot key that is kept in memory, it’s fine to use the following tool to generate one and write to file.
 * a REST API URL where the bridge node listens to and serves requests.
 Example: `https://bridge.example-sui-validator.io:443`.
-Make sure the port is correct.
+Make sure the port is correct and the url does not contain any invalid characters, for exmaple quotes.

 To create a `BridgeAuthorityKey`, run
 ```bash